robstoll/atrium/README.md

 Starting with 0.12.0 we no longer deliver a dedicated `-android` jar.
 Instead you can use the same setup as shown in [JVM setup](#jvm).
 We start adding one again in case we have Android specific assertion functions.

+Also take a look at [Third-party Extensions](#third-party-extensions) which might come in handy as well.

 ## Common